5 Steps to Securing a Remote Access Security Camera System

 These examples highlight that employing Internet-connected products without a cyber-security plan is a lot like playing the trust fall game without a person to catch you.
 The one thing that has been a constant since the first computer went online is that almost any technology, including remotely accessed security camera systems, can be hacked.

-However, businesses can avoid these situations by having their CCTV systems professionally installed and by instituting good security practices as part of their remote access video security system.
+However, businesses can avoid these situations by having their CCTV remote viewing systems professionally installed and by instituting good security practices as part of their remote access video security system.

 How Hackers Get In